Facilities in McCarthy

 All meals will be provided at the Wrangell Mountains Center (which is in the old Hardware Store) by their staff.
-Note that meals are 100% or almost 100% plant-based.
+Note that meals are mostly plant-based.
 If you need meat products you need to bring your own supplies or purchase them in the very small general store.
 All participants are expected to help with washing dishes (no dish-washer), and keeping the facilities clean.
 Food of any kind is prohibited in the camping area due to bears.
 Students are welcome to store food (no fridge available though) or gear in the Wrangell Mountain Center during the length of the program.

 All lectures will be held in the Wrangell Mountain Center's recently acquired and stylish Porphyry Place, which formerly belonged to the late avalanche and glacier researcher Edward LaChapelle.
 The Porphyry Place and the Hardware Store are only 20 m apart (on opposite sides of the small road), and both about 40 m from the center of the village where there is the only hotel and hostel, a pub/restaurant and a small general store.